 🡆 See Ferry Schedule

-3. Transportation & Mobility (Neutral Guidance)
+Transportation and Mobility (Neutral Guidance)

-- Fixed-zone taxi system
+- Island taxi system (zone-based fares)

-- Rental cars
+- Rental cars and scooters for independent travel

-4. Safety, Emergency and Medical Reference
+Safety, Emergency and Medical Reference

 Emergency Contacts (Mexico-wide)